gnodar01/ds-cli/README.md

 Autoformatting is performed with [Black](https://github.com/psf/black).

 Run formatting with `nox -s black` or specify files/directors with `nox -s black -- file1 dir1 ...`.

+Black is not run by default when running `nox` in isolation, it must be specified.